Staff & Board

 Georgie Corkery was born and raised in the Salt Lake Valley.
 She graduated from the University of Utah with a double major in Environmental & Sustainability Studies and Urban Ecology with a minor in Multi-Disciplinary Design.
 Beginning in college her focus has been on a wide variety of environmental issues.
 For six years she worked at the University of Utah’s Edible Campus Gardens promoting sustainable and healthy food systems and hands on learning, and later worked for Green Urban Lunch Box addressing food waste and food access issues.
 Most recently Georgie worked for the Division of Wildlife Resources as a Wildlife Technician in Big Water, Utah, working with native and endangered fish species.

-In addition to her position with UPHE, Georgie is on the board of Great Salt Lake Audubon, focusing on wetland conversation issues.
-Outside of work, Georgie is an outdoor enthusiast who loves exploring Utah’s wilderness, an avid farmer’s market attendee, and a proud Utah citizen who loves her Salt Lake City community.
+In addition to her position with UPHE, Georgie is a board member of Great Salt Lake Audubon, President of Utah Audubon Council, and a paraprofessional at Roots Charter High School.
+Outside of work, Georgie is an outdoor enthusiast who loves exploring Utah’s wilderness, an avid farmer’s market attendee, and a proud Utah resident who loves her Salt Lake City community.
 By promoting awareness and education of environmental issues, she hopes to inspire passion in others to protect and care for the beautiful state of Utah.

 Elli Lavon – Education and Outreach Coordinator Lead Safe Housing Program